hasura/graphql-engine/docs/graphql/manual/auth/authorization/roles-variables.rst

     ]
   }

-.. admonition:: Arrays in permission rules
+.. admonition:: Array session variables in permission rules

    Support for using session variables for array operators like ``_in``, ``_nin``, ``_has_any_keys``, ``_has_all_keys`` is available in versions ``v.1.0.0-beta.3`` and above.